nikmart/what-could-go-wrong-ai/README.md

 8. Click `Edit Table` to exit editing mode and go into gameplay mode

 ## Gameplay Instructions

+### Setup
-1. All players draw 5 white cards from their stack
+1. Each player draws 5 white response cards from their stack
-2. Click the spinner to choose the first player who will be the Card Czar.
+2. Click the spinner to randomly choose the first Card Czar

+### Each Round
-3. The Card Czar then pulls a black prompt card and reads it to the group
+1. **The Card Czar** draws a black prompt card and reads it aloud to the group
-4. All other players then put 1 white response card face down in their slot.
+2. **All other players** select 1 white response card from their hand and place it face down in their designated slot
-5. The Card Czar then flips and reads each white card out loud.
+3. **The Card Czar** flips and reads each white response card out loud
+4. **The Card Czar** chooses the response card they think best answers the prompt
-6. The Card Czar picks one of the white cards to further discuss. +1 point goes to the player whose card was chosen.
+5. **+1 point** goes to the player whose card was chosen
-7. The group then discusses further what else could go wrong based on the chosen card.
-People can award +1 point anyone who makes a good point in discussion.
+6. **Group Discussion**: The group discusses what else could go wrong based on the chosen card
-8. After the discussion dissipates after a few minutes, the next player becomes the Card Czar and clicks the “Deal” button.
-Each player then draws a new white card, so that they again have 5 cards in their hand.

-### During the game
+   - Players can award **+1 point** to anyone who makes a good point during discussion
+   - Discussion should last a few minutes
+7. **Next Round**: The next player becomes the Card Czar
+   - Click the "Deal" button to give each player a new white card
+   - All players should have 5 cards in their hand at the start of each round

+### Game Flow
+- The role of Card Czar rotates clockwise around the table
+- Continue playing until you decide to stop or run out of cards
+- The player with the most points at the end wins!

+### Important Notes
-1. Take notes on ideas that you have not thought about before
+- **Take notes** on ideas you haven't thought about before
-2. Some of the cards are causes, others are effects.
-Don’t worry about what the game designers intended with each card, go where the discussion is best.
+- **Don't worry about card categories** - some cards are causes, others are effects.
+Go where the discussion leads
-3. Some of the cards may be upsetting.
-(Such as, a person is abused.)
-4. It’s fine to take time to have discussion.
-5. Try not to get side tracked, though!
+- **Content warning**: Some cards may contain upsetting content (e.g., abuse, harm)
+- **Take your time** - meaningful discussion is encouraged

 ### Video Demonstration
 [![What could go wrong card game demonstration](https://img.youtube.com/vi/DlqgWnhEqoc/0.jpg)](https://youtu.be/DlqgWnhEqoc)